Ghost Town (2008 film): Box office

-The film opened at #8 at the North American box office making USD $5,012,315 in its opening weekend.
+The film opened at number eight at the North American box office making USD $5,012,315 in its opening weekend.

 Critical reception

 Reviews of Ghost Town were mostly positive.
-The film holds a score of 85% from 184 reviews collected by review aggregator Rotten Tomatoes.
+The film holds a score of 85% from 188 reviews collected by review aggregator Rotten Tomatoes, with an average rating of 6.9/10.
 The site's consensus states: "Ricky Gervais' consistently sharp performance and beautifully dry execution transform this otherwise mainstream comedy into an endearing, funny, and altogether snappy romantic comedy.
 With ghosts."
 Rotten Tomatoes gave it a Golden Tomato for Best Romance Film of 2008.
-The film received a rating of 72 out of 100 on Metacritic from 30 reviews.
+On Metacritic, the film received a rating of 72 out of 100 based on 30 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave it an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film three out of four stars in the Chicago Sun-Times, calling it a "lightweight rom-com elevated by its performances" and a "reminder that the funniest people are often not comedians, but actors playing straight in funny roles."
 Cosmo Landesman of The Sunday Times gave the film three stars (from five), calling it a "light comedy full of dark people" that's "never quite as funny as it needs to be" but which features a "fine performance" from Gervais.

 Upon the film's March 2009 DVD release in the United Kingdom, Mark Kermode said "comparing Ghost Town with Woody Allen's 'early funny ones' may seem brash, but the gentle blend of absurdist fantasy, bittersweet romcom and deadpan physical humour evokes a string of enjoyable Allen escapades from the sci-fi slapstick of Sleeper to the ghostly charms of Alice."